arjungsanal/disha/README.md

-# Disha - Empowering Recovery, Inspiring Change
+# Disha - A new way of life

 ## Overview